Artificial

 is certain is that an intelligence that was good at world domination

-would be good at world domination.
-So if there were a large
+would, by definition, be good at world domination.
+So if

 number artificial intelligences, and just one of them wanted to and was